 - A person allegedly engages in sexual intercourse in a public place in the presence of another person

 - Felony Indecent Exposure: Sexual Misconduct Involving a Child – Cases involving children are heavily punished under Missouri law.
 If a child under fifteen is alleged to have been the victim of any sexual misconduct, whether in person or electronically transmitted, the penalties imposed can include from four to seven years in state prison.
 Any person accused of this offense should seek qualified defense counsel immediately.

 If you are accused of any crime involving sexual misconduct, your first action is to seek a criminal defense lawyer to protect your rights.
 At Rogers Sevastianos & Bante, LLP, we have gained a reputation for our ability to present a well-crafted, compelling defense case in a range of criminal charges, including defending against charges of indecent exposure.

 Defense Against Charges of Indecent Exposure

 The outcome of an indecent exposure case will in large part be based upon the skills and trial experience of your criminal defense lawyer.
 We are veteran trial lawyers with a reputation for excellence, and are frequently engaged in high profile cases.
 We urge you to contact us to ensure you are represented by a talented trial lawyer with extensive courtroom experience and a record of achieving positive outcomes in complex cases.

-Our criminal defense lawyers have the qualifications and trial experience you need on your side if you are accused of sexual misconduct or indecent exposure.
+Our lawyers have the qualifications and trial experience you need on your side if you are accused of sexual misconduct or indecent exposure.
 The partners at our firm can defend against charges filed in either Missouri or Illinois.
 Our firm has been listed in SuperLawyers® for more than a decade, is rated AV Preeminent by Martindale-Hubbell, and has tried over 125 jury trials.
 Experience is critical in sexual misconduct cases – don’t take a risk with your freedom and reputation – contact us.